iamvane/code_exam/README.md

 ```

-###Step 2
+### Step 2

-Process my files with the loadAndProcess function.
-Which reseverses any characters inside double quotes
+Process my files with the loadAndProcess function, which reseverses any characters inside double quotes and logs the processed content to the console

 ```
 function loadAndProcess(f) {